tempestt-neal/ciber/_pages/allnews.md

 - CIBeR student Parush Gera secured internship at Palo Alto Networks as Software Engineer.
 - CIBeR student Sayde King was awarded a USF Ambassadors Apple Polishing Award.
 - CIBeR student Sayde King was an invited guest on the Modern Figures Podcast.
+- CIBeR student Hoorad Abootalebi was elected as the President of the Institute of Transportation Engineers Student Chapter at USF.

 # 2021
 - CIBeR student Sayde King was selected as a FL-AGEP Scholar Research Bootcamp Attendee.